deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 WARHORSE's had worn through at the left armpit.
 He just *snarled* like an angry beast, grabbed it with his right hand, and tore the underlayer right off his body in a ragged strip.

 Regaari blinked.
 He'd known the human was strong, but seeing what that strength *looked* like was something else entirely.
-It was almost…ugly.
+It was almost...ugly.
 Uncomfortably reminiscent of those red-raw Superhunters, he could almost see the strands and fibers of muscle under the skin, so many muscles.
 Bulging power in places Gaoians didn't have places.

 They surprised him further by removing their garments altogether and then retreating behind the plastic screen for a shower.
 Xiù had always been squeamish about removing her clothes, he remembered that.
 Even when bathing, despite being in the company of beings who biologically and psychologically *couldn't* find her attractive, and despite that Gaoians viewed clothing more as being practical and useful rather than necessary, she had seemed to go to great lengths to avoid letting any more of her skin be visible than was inevitable.